MinaProtocol/mina/src/app/test_executive/README.md

 docker pull gcr.io/o1labs-192920/mina-test-executive@sha256:92c8f0315b53edfba0d885fdc12928e2a91811928ce751b65f943811c0c84463
 ```

-Replace the url with the url of your choice.
+(Replace the GCR url with the url of your choice.)

 Once the image is downloaded, you can run it with the following idiomatic command (from any directory):